 - Scooters can provide an important tool especially in bridging the last mile of commutes to campus.
 For the university community to profit from this benefit requires the safe operation and parking of all scooters on campus.

-- Scooters need to be operated at low speeds on campus.
+- Scooters should be operated at a low speed on campus at all times.
 Campus has very heavy pedestrian traffic, so it is imperative to operate slowly and always yield the right of way to pedestrians.